Autonomy founder says HP allegations don't add up

 Autonomy generates most of its sales revenues through deals with over 400 clients including IBM and Wipro who resell the software to end-users.

-Under IFRS, revenue can be recognized if sales are delivered in the current period, there is no right of return policy, collection is probable and the fee is fixed and determinable.
+Under IFRS, revenue can be recognised if sales are delivered in the current period, there is no right of return policy, collection is probable and the fee is fixed and determinable.

 Lynch said only deals that fulfilled these criteria were booked as revenue.